 There never seems to be enough time to do something right, but there always seems to be enough time to do it over.
 This adage holds true a surprising number of times when it comes to software development and project management.
 This is regardless of whether you have a project management PMP certification or not.

 Why is this?
 I believe a big culprit is the fact that so many mission critical activities and checks and balances of a project are put off to the last minute.
-It seems as if everybody waits until 1 – 2 weeks before a project is scheduled to be complete before they really kick into high gear.
+It seems as if everybody waits until 1 – 2 weeks before a project is planned out and scheduled to be complete before they really kick into high gear.

 Here’s an example.
 I worked in a firm that engaged a large off-shore team that performed most of the development and QA work on the company’s projects.
 The assumption was that the work was going along just fine and that there weren’t any issues.
 Everyone concluded that if there were issues, these would be brought to the attention of the development manager for him to get resolved.